 If you are familiar with drones or at least familiar with how they are used or portrayed in movies, then you should understand just how handy they can be.
 However, this handiness would only be fully appreciated if your drone is working.
 To give some idea, there are drones marketed as being best for wedding photography or drones for fishing.

-Not to worry though, others like you have been in the same position, and all it takes to return you to your drone to function is the knowledge of what may be causing your problem and how it can be solved.
+Not to worry though, others like you have been in the same position, and all it takes to return you to your drone to function is the knowledge of what may be causing your problem and how this error can be solved.

 I’m sure that with even the tiniest inclination to the use of technology, anyone could come up with a potential reason for the Phantom 4’s inability to charge.
 However, while they may be right, they are still lots of other reasons for the problem.

 The most likely problem for the drone not charging is that of a faulty charger.
+Imaging buying a brand new DJI Phantom 4 battery just to find out it’s not charging out of the box.
 It’s the same reason for similar problems in many technological items.
 So, rather than immediately kicking your desk or dirt wondering why the battery doesn’t charge, consider checking out the charger to determine if it still works.

 The first step to acquiring a battery that is turned on and making sure that the power outlet you connect to is working.
 A battery that is turned on flashes red when not charging, and if, after connecting your charger, it keeps flashing the red light instead of stopping, the charger doesn’t work.
 If this is your problem, replace the charger, and your problem is solved.